-Getting the news that your loved one is coming home will be wonderful.
-You will be excited to see them and relieved that they are safe.
-You may also have other mixed emotions as a result of what you have been through during their kidnapping.
-You might also feel apprehensive or nervous about them coming home.
-This is normal.
-It will take time to adjust and you need to take things one step at a time.
+Getting the news that your loved one is coming home will be a huge relief.
+Some families cannot wait to see them and are elated to know they are safe.
+Others have mixed emotions as a result of what they have been through during their kidnapping.
+Some feel apprehensive or nervous about them coming home.
+Whatever the case, a period of adjustment will be required.

 What to expect

-The period immediately after their release will be very strange and disorientating for your loved one.
-They will be struggling to come to terms with being free at last, being able to move freely, and they may be emotionally overwhelmed to see family and friends again.
-This may impact on their ability to connect, and might mean they want to spend time apart as well as time together.
+The period immediately after the hostage’s release will be strange and disorientating for them.
+They could be struggling to come to terms with being free and in control of their own actions, and they may be emotionally overwhelmed to see family and friends again.
+This may impact on their ability to connect and might mean they want to spend time apart as well as time together.
 This is not unusual and will change over time.

 The moment of reunion is likely to be highly emotional.
-For the returning hostage, it can be overwhelming and difficult to deal with.
-They might still wonder whether they have really been released.
-They might be overwhelmed by the attention they are receiving.
-They might feel guilty for what they have put you through, or if they have left other hostages behind in captivity.
+For the returning hostage, they may be elated to be home, but at the same time it can be overwhelming and difficult for them.
+They might have trouble accepting the reality of their release.
+They might be overwhelmed by the amount of attention they are receiving.
+They might feel guilty about what they have put you through or if they have left other hostages behind in captivity.
 This will impact on their behaviour and your reaction to one another.

 Think carefully about who will be there for the reunion.
 It can help to limit the number of people to reduce the pressure on the returning hostage.
-They are likely to find it difficult to cope in large groups of people after an extended period of captivity, possibly including periods of being held alone.
-Coordinate with others who have been involved and might be there for the reunion, too, such as the government, the hostage’s employer or private security company.
+They are likely to find it difficult to cope with being in large groups of people after an extended period of captivity when they may have spent much of their time in solitude.
+Coordinate with others who have been involved and might also be there for the reunion, such as government representatives, the hostage’s employer or private security consultants.
 Remember that you know your loved one best.
 Make clear to these other agencies who you want to be there for the reunion.
 Take things slowly and at your own pace.

-There is usually a debrief or period of ‘decompression’ after the hostage is released, usually without any family members present, which will be conducted by experts and may be supported by trauma specialists.
+There is usually a debrief or period of ‘decompression’ after the hostage is released, which will be conducted by experts and may be supported by trauma specialists.
+Usually, family members are not present.
 The hostage will be asked to recount what has happened to them, and this might be used as evidence to support a future investigation and prosecution by law enforcement.

 As a family member, you may want your loved one to return to you immediately but we know from experience that it is beneficial for them to have time to debrief after they are released.
 And it is best done soon after they have been released so the information is fresh in their minds.